More than $34K raised for woman killed in I-95 road rage shooting; suspect search heats up

 A $10,000 reward also has been offered by a Robeson County resident who wants to remain anonymous for any information leading to the arrest of a suspect(s).

-47-year-old Julie Eberly, of Manheim, Pa., was shot at about 11:15 a.m. on Thursday in the area near the weight station just north of Lumberton.
+Julie Eberly, 47, of Manheim, Pa., was shot at about 11:15 a.m. on Thursday in the area near the weigh station just north of Lumberton.
 She died at a hospital shortly after that.
 A passenger in the car with her was not injured.

 Robeson County deputies said the shooting stemmed from a road rage incident in which the vehicle Julie was in came too close to the suspect’s vehicle while trying to merge into a lane.
 The suspect’s vehicle pulled up to the passenger side of the vehicle and fired shots into the passenger door, hitting Julie.